 Paul van Lingen, Ara Balabanian, and Art DeGaetano are jointly and primarily responsible for the day to day management of the Fund's portfolio.
-Mr. van Lingen serves as Senior Managing Director and Portfolio Manager of Bramshill.
-Mr. Balabanian serves as Managing Director and Portfolio Manager of Bramshill.
+Mr. van Lingen serves as Senior Managing Director and Portfolio Manager at Bramshill, specializing in mortgage-backed securities and all structured products.
+He has been with Bramshill since 2017.
+Mr. Balabanian serves as Managing Director and Portfolio Manager at Bramshill.
+He has been with Bramshill since 2019.
 Mr. DeGaetano is Founder and Chief Investment Officer of Bramshill.
+He has been with Bramshill since 2012.

-The SAI provides additional information about the portfolio manager's method of compensation, other accounts managed by the portfolio managers and the portfolio managers' ownership of Fund securities.
+The SAI provides additional information about the portfolio managers' method of compensation, other accounts managed by the portfolio managers and the portfolio managers' ownership of Fund securities.